floft/vision-landing/README.md

     PLND_ENABLED=1 # enable always land
     PLND_TYPE=1 # companion computer
-    PLND_EST_TYPE=1 # for EKF or raw, see which works best for you PLND_YAW_ALIGN=270 # depending on how you mounted the camera on the drone
+    PLND_EST_TYPE=1 # for EKF or raw, see which works best for you

+    # Note: this would be ideal, but it's actually cdeg, so we'd have to set
+    # this to 27000, but it won't let me set values outside of [0,360]
+    # thus, we rotate in code
+    #PLND_YAW_ALIGN=270 # depending on how you mounted the camera on the drone

 Then map a switch on your R/C controller to channel 6.
 For low PPM value it'll do nothing, for higher it'll stream, and for even higher it'll shut down the Raspberry Pi (for exact values, see script).

+Optionally, if you wish to enable precision loiter on some R/C channel:

+    CH7_OPT=39

 ## Running
 On Pi: